Class-incremental learning: survey and performance evaluation on image classification: Experimental results

-\figExpSingleColumn{1.0}{0 12 0 23}{vggface2}{Small domain shifts on VGGFace2 (40/25) on \mbox{ResNet-18} trained from scratch and 5,000 exemplar fixed memory.}
+\figExpSingleColumn{1.0}{0 80 0 45}{vggface2}{Small domain shifts on VGGFace2 (25/40) with \mbox{ResNet-18} (scratch) and a 5,000 exemplar fixed memory.}

+\minisection{Smaller domain shift:} We first conduct experiments on very small domain shifts between different classes and tasks, as is the case for VGGFace2~\cite{cao2018vggface2}.
+We divide the 1,000 classes equally into 25 tasks of 40 classes, store 5,000 exemplars in a fixed memory, and train ResNet-18 from scratch.
+In Fig.~\ref{fig:vggface2}~(also see Appendix~\ref{app:smalldomain}) we see that LUCIR, GD and BiC perform the best among all methods.
+In particular, LUCIR achieves 73.0\% average accuracy after 25 tasks, which is relatively high compared to previous experiments on \mbox{CIFAR-100}.
+This indicates that LUCIR might be more indicated for smaller domain shifts. \mbox{FT-E} performs only 4.2 points lower than LUCIR and close to \mbox{EWC-E}, which also performs well with small domain shifts between tasks.
+EEIL shows competitive performance on the first 13 tasks, but starts to decline for the remaining ones.

-\minisection{Larger domain shift:} We are the first to compare \mbox{class-IL} methods to incrementally learn classes from various datasets.
-As a consequence tasks have large domain shifts and different number of classes.
-We use six fine-grained datasets (Flowers, Scenes, Birds, Cars, Aircraft and Actions) learned sequentially on ResNet-18 from scratch with a growing memory of 5 exemplars per class.
-The number of classes varies among the tasks, but the classes inside each of them are closely related.
-In Fig.~\ref{fig:finegrained_exp3} we see that most approaches have a similar performance, much unlike previous experiments.
+\minisection{Larger domain shift:} We are the first to compare \mbox{class-IL} methods to incrementally learn classes from multiple datasets.
+As a consequence, tasks have large domain shifts and different numbers of classes.
+We use six fine-grained datasets (Flowers, Scenes, Birds, Cars, Aircraft and Actions) learned sequentially using ResNet-18 from scratch with a growing memory of 5 exemplars per class.
+The number of classes varies among the tasks, but the classes within each of them are closely related.
+In Fig.~\ref{fig:multi_plot} we see that most approaches have a similar performance, unlike in previous experiments.
 It is noticeable that bias-correction methods do not have a clear advantage compared to other approaches.
 It seems that when the domain shift between tasks is large, inter-task confusion becomes the major cause for catastrophic forgetting.
 Solving the task-recency bias provides a lower performance advantage than in other scenarios and only improves the outputs of the corresponding task.
-The forgetting which is caused by the large weight and activation drift originated from the large domain shifts seems to dominate.
-The fact that no method clearly outperforms the FT-E baseline shows that scenarios with large domain shifts, where catastrophic forgetting is caused by inter-task confusion, are still an important direction of study since most proposed methods focus on weight drift (EWC-E, MAS-E), activation drift (LwF-E, LwM-E, iCaRL, EEIL, BiC, LUCIR) or task-recency bias (iCaRL, BiC, LUCIR, IL2M).
+Forgetting caused by the large weight and activation drift deriving from the large domain shifts seems to dominate.
+The use of triple distillation from GD (without external data) is less effective, unlike in other scenarios.
+This is probably because activation-based regularization methods are less effective when large domain shifts occur between tasks~\cite{aljundi2016expert}.
+The fact that no method clearly outperforms the FT-E baseline shows that scenarios with large domain shifts, where catastrophic forgetting is caused by inter-task confusion, are still an important direction of study since most proposed methods focus on weight drift, activation drift, or task-recency bias.